inkwell-store/authorization-service/README.md

 This repository contains an Authorization Server that emits JWT tokens following OAuth2 protocol.

-For more information about the whole system check the (page)[https://github.com/inkwell-store]
+For more information about the whole system check the [main page](https://github.com/inkwell-store).

 ## Endpoints
 The service exposes 2 public endpoints:

 * POST `/api/auth/create-account`: creates a new set of credentials
-* POST `/api/auth/login`:
+* POST `/api/auth/login`: returns a jwt token

 Both of them require the following payload: